ozyohthree/DO288-apps/solutions/pipelines-review/README.md

 tkn p logs -f

 # Create Trigger
+# A TriggerTemplate is a resource that exposes parameters that can be
+# used in any of the resources in the resources template eg PipelineRun
+oc create -f trigger-template.yaml

+# TriggerBindings specifies the fields from the event payload to be used
+# as parameters in the TriggerTemplate
+oc create -f trigger-binding.yaml

+# A Trigger specifies a TriggerTemplate, a TriggerBinding, and optionally,
+# an Interceptor.
+oc create -f trigger.yaml

+# An EventListener listens for events at a specified port on your cluster.
+# Also Specifies one or more Triggers.
-oc create -f trigger-template.yaml oc create -f trigger-binding.yaml oc create -f trigger.yaml oc create -f event-listener.yaml
+oc create -f event-listener.yaml

 # Expose the Event Listener Service
 oc expose svc el-maven-java-pipeline

 # Validate